 The moment and power profiles of the selected monoarticular exoskeleton did not show a similar resemblance that we observed in the biarticular device between the pair of actuators.
 The hip actuators of devices with the same metabolic reduction effect followed completely different trajectories, and it was not surprising that their power profiles had significant differences.
 Although the moment profiles of the knee actuators had a higher resemblance than the hip actuators, their power profiles showed relatively different paths during pre-swing and initial swing phases.
-The comparison of the same device ( i.e., "Ee") profiles in different load conditions showed a considerable divergence between the profiles of the hip actuator after the mid-stance phase of the gait cycle and their maximum difference occurred during the pre-swing and initial swing phases.
+The comparison of the same device ( i.e., "Ee") profiles in different load conditions showed a considerable divergence between the profiles of the hip actuator after the mid-stance phase of the gait cycle, and their maximum difference occurred during the pre-swing and initial swing phases.
 Although the knee actuators showed similar torque profiles in different load conditions, their power profiles demonstrated remarkable differences during pre-swing and initial swing phases.
-These described moment and power profiles and their quantitative differences, using the RMSE, in both comparison cases are represented in Figures \ref{Fig_Case04_Profiles} and \ref{Fig_Case04_RMSE}.\\
+These described moment and power profiles; their quantitative differences, using the RMSE, in both comparison cases are represented in Figures \ref{Fig_Case04_Profiles} and \ref{Fig_Case04_RMSE}.\\

-This case study confirms our discussion about monoarticular exoskeleton in which we claimed that obtaining a generic control policy for this device would be challenging.
-Also, designing an optimal battery under its life and weight considerations highly depends on the selected configuration, and a generic battery would not perform optimally for the monoarticular device in different assistance levels and load conditions.
+This case study confirms our discussion about monoarticular exoskeletons, in which we claimed that obtaining a generic control policy for this device would be challenging.
+Also, designing an optimal battery under its life and weight considerations highly depends on the selected configuration, and a generic battery would not perform optimally for the monoarticular device at different assistance levels and in different load conditions.